ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Capacity Profile {#prop-cap-profile}

 Classification:
-: Selection Property
+: Selection Property, Protocol Property

 Type:
 : Enumeration

 Applicability:
-: Connection
+: Preconnection, Connection, Message

 This property specifies the application's expectation of the dominating traffic pattern for this Connection.
 This implies that the transport system should optimize for the capacity profile specified.
 This can influence path and protocol selection.